 - Make no more than one application from each registered miticide group per season.
-Rotate registered miticides that have different MoA (i.e. Group 6, Group 10A, Group 10B, Group 12B, Group 12C, Group 13, Group 20D and Group 21A). - For miticides that have the same MoA (e.g. Group 21A) do not use consecutive applications within and between seasons.
+Rotate registered miticides that have different MoA (i.e. Group 6, Group 10A, Group 10B, Group 12B, Group 12C, Group 13, Group 20B, Group 20D, Group 21A and 25A). - 2.
+For miticides that have the same MoA (e.g. Group 21A) do not use consecutive applications within and between seasons.

 Group Chemical sub-group Example chemical

 6 Avermectins, milbemycins abamectin, milbemectin

 10A Clofentezine, hexythiazox clofentezine, hexythiazox

 10B Etoxazole etoxazole

 12B Organotin miticides fenbutatin oxide

 12C Propargite propargite

 13 Chlorfenapyr chlorfenapyr

+20B Acequinocyl acequinocyl

 20D Bifenazate bifenazate

 21A METI acaricides fenpyroximate, tebufenpyrad

+25A Cyflumetofen cyflumetofen

-Refer: CropLife Australia Expert Committee on Insecticide Resistance Mode of Action Classification for Insecticides.
+\ Refer: CropLife Australia Expert Committee on Insecticide Resistance Mode of Action Classification for Insecticides.

 - 1. Miticides should be used as part of an Integrated Mite Control (IMC) program. - 2.
 Mite levels should be monitored and thresholds utilised before deciding to make miticide applications. - 3.
 Where practicable, predatory mites should be incorporated into an IMC program. - 4.
 When using insecticides/miticides to control other pests of pome fruit such as codling moth, lightbrown apple moth and woolly aphid, consider the chemical group and the potential impact it may have on resistance development of mite pests - 5.
 When using insecticides/miticides to control other pests of pome fruit consider the effect on beneficial insects and the potential to flare mite populations - 6.
-For more information refer to the current NSW Orchard Plant Protection Guide (www.dpi.nsw.gov.au/agriculture/ horticulture/pests-diseases-hort/information-formultiple-crops/orchard-plant-protection-guide).
+For more information refer to the current NSW Orchard Plant Protection Guide (www.dpi.nsw.gov.au/agriculture/horticulture/pests-diseases-hort/information-for-multiple-crops/orchard-plant-protection-guide).